 The Vision Council reports that 61% of adults experience digital eye strain due to the prolonged use of electronic devices.

 After extended use, our vision can be affected by eyestrain, blurry vision, dry and irritated eyes, and headaches.
-Studies have suggested there are greater risks to certain types of cancers, diabetes, heart disease macular degeneration & premature cataracts.
+Studies have suggested there are greater risks to certain types of cancers, diabetes, heart disease macular degeneration and premature cataracts.

-Remember, if you’re experiencing symptoms a comprehensive eye exam with your Eye Care Professional will help to ensure that you don’t have any underlining eye health issues (and is something that we should all being doing about once a year!).
+Remember, if you’re experiencing symptoms, a comprehensive eye exam with your Eye Care Professional will help to ensure that you don’t have any underlining eye health issues (and is something that we should all being doing about once a year!).

 How can I prevent eye strain caused by blue light?

 One way is to get digital protection with your glasses.
-This will protect you from the more permanent damage of blue light as well as fatigue by digital devices.
+This will help reduce your exposure to blue light as well as reduce eye fatigue caused by digital devices.

 Give your eyes a rest as well.
 Every 20 minutes look at something 20 feet away for 20 seconds.
-Keep in mind that this will help eye fatigue when you’re in front digital device to some degree but will not protect you from the harmful long term effects of blue light that digital protection lenses can.
+Keep in mind that this will help eye fatigue when you’re in front digital device to some degree but will not protect you from the potential long term effects of blue light that digital protection lenses can.

 Importantly, ensure that children are getting regular eye examinations and taking breaks from digital technologies.
-Harmful Blue Light also disturbs sleeping patterns.
-Avoid allowing children to use digital technology for the 2 hours before bedtime.
+Blue light also disturbs sleeping patterns, so avoid allowing children to use digital technology for at least 2 hours before bedtime.

 Do I need to have prescription to use digital protection lens technology?

 No, the great thing about this technology is that everyone has access to digital protection lenses (sometimes referred to as ‘computer glasses’ – not to be confused with a computer distance prescription).
-This shouldn’t be confused with needing an eye exam, which as adults we should all be doing with a licensed Eye Care Professional about once a year – or as per their recommendation.
+You can add BlueReflect™ blue light lenses to any Clearly frames, without a prescription.
+You can also wear these glasses over your contact lenses.